department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/dependency-indemnity-compensation.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-burials-survivor-spouse">As a surviving spouse</button>
 <div id="VA-burials-survivor-spouse" class="usa-accordion-content">

-You can get compensation as a surviving spouse if you meet the requirements listed below and if one of the descriptions below is true of the deceased Servicemember or Veteran.
+You can get compensation as a surviving spouse if you meet the requirements listed below and if one of the descriptions below is true of the Veteran or Servicemember.

 **One of these must describe you.
 You:**
 - Married the Veteran before January 1, 1957, or within 15 years of their leaving the military, **or**
 - Were married to the Veteran for at least 1 year, **or**
 - Had a child with the Veteran, aren’t currently remarried, and either lived with the Veteran without a break until the Veteran’s death or, if separated, weren’t at fault for the separation

-**And one of these must describe the deceased:**
+**And one of these must describe the Veteran or Servicemember:**
 - The Servicemember died while on active duty, active duty for training, or inactive-duty training.
 - The Veteran died from a service-connected illness or injury.
 - The Veteran didn’t die from a service-connected illness or injury, but was eligible to get VA compensation for a service-connected disability that VA rated as totally disabling: